idiocc/mime-types/README.md

 [![npm version](https://badge.fury.io/js/%40goa%2Fmime-types.svg)](https://npmjs.org/package/@goa/mime-types)

 `@goa/mime-types` is the [Fork](https://github.com/jshttp/mime-types) of The Ultimate Javascript Content-Type utility Written In ES6 And Optimised With JavaScript Compiler.
-Comes bundled with [`mime-db`](https://github.com/jshttp/mime-db).
+Depends on the [`mime-db`](https://github.com/jshttp/mime-db) which was not bundled to allow direct upgrades of the database.

 The original module has been updated to be used in [`@goa/koa`](https://artdecocode.com/goa/): _Koa_ web server compiled with _Google Closure Compiler_ using [**Depack**](https://artdecocode.com/depack/) into a single file library (0 dependencies).